-There is a massive global effort underway to create digital records of biological collections and to make these resources available online.
+A massive global effort is underway to create digital records of biological collections and to make these resources available online.
 Plants, animals, fungi — they’re all being entered into databases and, in many cases, made available as digital images.

 Through this process, biological collections that have existed only in far-away corners of the globe are becoming almost instantly available to anyone with a computer and an Internet connection.
 Biologists have been using natural history collections for centuries to investigate all kinds of important biological questions.
 In the past, they had to travel all over the world to examine specimens, spending years to collect data.
 Now, unprecedented online access makes possible new kinds of research that can be done only with huge numbers of specimens, and simpler questions can be answered more quickly than was possible ever before.

 Interested in learning about how mosses, liverworts, hornworts, and lichens are preserved, stored, and organized in an herbarium?
 Our Bryophyte and Lichen Training Module (slightly corrected version posted Sept.
 29, 2022) has a simple format with photos and “how to’s”.
 A powerpoint version of the module is available by request.

 Connecticut teachers developed the following lessons plans to use with their students.
 Feel free to use these activities and to modify them to meet the needs of your own students!
 We welcome additional exercises that you develop for use in your own classroom.

 Students examine evidence that the climate is warming in Connecticut and investigate whether this has had an effect on flowering phenology – that is, on when flowers bloom.

 In this exercise, students assemble information on non-native plant species — how they have increased in frequency in Connecticut and why they are ecologically important.

 Students use an online database to download data on the frequency and distribution of an invasive plant and then use the data to plot the species’ spread.
 They also investigate the properties of the plant and consider why we might care about invasive plants.